Open Research Policy

 Ecology Data Paper and Statistical Report Submissions

-At the submission stage for all Data Papers and Statistical Reports in Ecology, authors must supply data and code as Supporting Information to their paper on the journal platform.
-A second copy of the material on a public repository is required after publication.
+At the submission stage for all Data Papers and Statistical Reports in Ecology, authors must supply data and code as Supporting Information with the manuscript submission in ScholarOne.
+Authors are required to archive the same material in a public repository upon publication in Ecology.

 All other ESA Journals Submissions